A Rugged Box Of Education Tech With Its Own Internet Connection, And Other World Changing Developing World Technology

 “No school in Kenya has a computer in every classroom, so these devices need to be plugged in and unplugged and moved from one classroom to another,” she says.
 “They’re taking a real beating that they maybe wouldn’t in other parts of the world.”

 The KioKit is based around the BRCK, an all-in router, server, and battery.
 It connects to WiFi if it’s available, but also delivers content to the tablets on an offline network.
-The tablets can be charged enough to get through an eight hour day (so there’s no worries about power failures) before they’re recharged overnight.
+The tablets can be charged enough to get through an eight-hour day (so there are no worries about power failures) before they’re recharged overnight.
 And the BRCK contains a SIM card slot, allowing access to a mobile network.
 As new content is made available, it updates automatically when possible, appearing simultaneously across the tablets.

 When you switch on the tablets, they immediately go to the KioKit’s walled garden of content, Sharma says.
 There’s no need to open apps or browsers, or for teachers to deliver elaborate instructions.
 The aim, she says, is to maximize teaching time and minimize “friction and disruption between when the bell rings and the learning begins.”